Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 1. Puts Added Pressure On Your Spine

-Sleeping on your stomach can be bad for your back, as it places more strain and pressure on your spine2.
-The reason behind this is that the middle part of your body is exactly where most of the weight is, making it difficult to maintain a neutral position of the spine during the night.
+Sleeping on your stomach can be bad for your back because it places more strain and pressure on your spine2.
+The reason for this is that the middle part of your body is exactly where most of your weight is when you lie down.
+When you lie on your stomach, you’re more likely to sink into the bed and cause your lower back to hyperextend.
 As a result, you could find yourself waking up with lower back pain.

 Related: Best Mattress for Back Pain